HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

-WE were so attracted to this news item from Balitanghali's crew and news editors that we waited for its news clip to be uploaded to GMA News' YouTube channel or to be embedded in a corresponding written report on gmanetwork.com.
+WE were so attracted to this news item from Balitanghali's crew and news editors that we waited for their news clip to be uploaded to GMA News' YouTube channel or to be embedded in a corresponding written report on gmanetwork.com.
 That was because we instantly saw the contents of the item as providing a case against a certain kind of communication art allowing for miscommunication, implementers' free interpretation, and confusion.

 True, the clip covers just one incident, the midnight one at the Meycauayan-Valenzuela City border roadblock, during the Metropolitan Manila-wide mess that happened on the night of March 16 (that went on into the dawn of March 17).
 But it already acts as a rich anecdote of what seems to have been created by that primetime announcement of a Luzon-wide "enhanced community quarantine," night of March 16.
 The enhancement was supposed to be for immediate implementation by midnight of the same date, in spite of the announcement's anti-clarity style.